Eyevinn/dash-mpd/README.md

    comes from the XML schema.
 The order is therefore often different from the input document.
 4. Mapping to float numbers may not preserve the exact value of the input.
 5. Addition of extra name spaces, such as specific DRM systems must be done explicitly.
+6. In the output, the name-spaces are added to the level where they are used and not at the top MPD level.
+   The output names are also fixed, and may differ from the input names.
-6. Durations are mapped to nanoseconds and back.
+7. Durations are mapped to nanoseconds and back.
 This may change the duration slightly.
 All trailing zeros are also removed, as are the minutes and seconds counts if they are zero and a bigger unit is present.

 ## Tests

-The MPD marshaling/unmarshaling is tested by by using many MPDs in the `testdata/schema-mpds` and `testdata/go-dash-fixtures` directories.
-See the README.md files in these directorie for their origins and the small tweaks needed to make durations and some other values consistent after a unmarshaling/marshaling process.
+The MPD marshaling/unmarshaling is tested by by using many MPDs in the `testdata/schema-mpds`, `testdata/go-dash-fixtures`, and `testdata/livesim` directories.
+See the README.md files in these directories for their origins and the small tweaks needed to make durations and some other values consistent after a unmarshaling/marshaling process.